rayl15/oasf/server/README.md

 Note that any changes made to the schema or server backend itself will require running `task up` again.

-#### Hot reload
+### Hot reload

-In order to run the server in hot-reload mode, you must specify the necessary flags during deployment to signal that the schema will be actively updated.
+In order to run the server in hot-reload mode, you must first deploy the services, and run another command to signal that the schema will be actively updated.

-This can be achieved by performing an interactive deployment via:
+This can be achieved by starting an interactive reload session via:

 ```shell
 task reload
 ```

-Note that this will only perform hot-reload for schema changes, but not the backend.
+Note that this will only perform hot-reload for schema changes.
-Reloading backend changes requires `task build`.
+Reloading backend changes still requires re-running `task build && task up`.

 ### Cleanup